Ans Westra: Washday at the Pa and broader recognition

 In 1982 an archive of Westra's negatives was established at the Alexander Turnbull Library, Wellington.
 In the late 1980s and 1990s, Westra undertook several artist-in-residences including at the Dowse Art Museum, Lower Hutt (1988–89), the Tylee Cottage Residency, Wanganui (1993) and in 1996, she was awarded the inaugural Southland Art Foundation Artist in Residence award by Southland Art Foundation, Southern Institute of Technology, Southland Museum and Art Gallery and Creative New Zealand.
 In 1998 Westra was artist-in-residence at the Otago School of Fine Arts, Otago Polytechnic.

-Westra was the subject of the 2006 documentary Ans Westra: Private Journeys/Public Thoughts by Luit Bieringa.
+In 2006 Westra was the subject of a 71 minute documentary directed by Luit Bieringa.
+Ans Westra: Private Journeys / Public Signposts played at the NZ International Film Festival and was nominated for a Qantas Media Award.
+Bieringa who like Westra emigrated to New Zealand from the Netherlands was commissioned by TVNZ to produce a 46 minute version of the documentary for TV One’s Artsville series.

 Westra's 2009 book and exhibition, The Crescent Moon: The Asian Face of Islam in New Zealand features her own photographs, with text by New Zealand writer Adrienne Jansen.
 The book's interviews and photographs of 37 individuals give insights into the lives of Asian Muslims in New Zealand.
 Washday at the Pa was reissued in 2011 by Suite Publishing to include other photos of the same family taken in 1998.
 In May 2013, Suite Publishing released Westra's publication: Our Future: Ngā Tau ki Muri, which includes 137 often damning photographs of the New Zealand landscape, with text contributions from Hone Tuwhare, Russel Norman, Brian Turner, David Eggleton and David Lange.

 Between February 2013 and April 2014, Westra undertook her Full Circle Tour to revisit centres where she had been particularly active during her career.
 She visited Ruatoria, Ruatoki, Rotorua, the Whanganui River, Kaitaia, Invercargill and Stewart Island.

 In 2014, the digitization of Westra's archive of negatives held at the Alexander Turnbull Library, Wellington, came into effect through her representative, Suite Tirohanga.
+Around 10,000 of Westra's work prints are held in the collection of Te Papa.